en

 Kotokuin Temple Hydrandreas

-Kokayama Kotokuin temple was moved from Koyasan (Wakayama Prefecture) to Aichi Prefecture in 1869.
-The temple is located in one of the areas famous for the Battle of Okehazama.
-The Battle of Okehazama took place on June 12, 1560, when 2,500 soldiers under the command of Oda Nobunaga defeated the 25,000 invading troops of Imagawa Yoshimoto.
+Kokayama Kotokuin Temple was relocated from Koyasan (Wakayama Prefecture) to Aichi Prefecture in 1869.
+The temple is situated in an area famous for the Battle of Okehazama, which took place on June 12, 1560, when 2,500 soldiers under the command of Oda Nobunaga defeated the 25,000 invading troops of Imagawa Yoshimoto.

-The gardens around the temple are surrounded by large bamboo trees that make a mystical and spectacular landscape together with the hydrangea flowers.
+The gardens around the temple, surrounded by large bamboo trees and hydrangea flowers, create a mystical and spectacular landscape.

 Kokayama Kotokuin Temple (香華山 高徳院)